Important Global Message

 Miami-Dade County requires all rental property owners and condominium associations to provide recycling programs.
 Find out what you need to do to comply.

-View the 2014 calendars in Adobe PDF format:
+Look up your recycling day, or view the 2015 calendars in Adobe PDF format:

 Business owners in Miami-Dade County must provide a recycling program for their employees and tenants, using the services of a permitted hauler or private recycling hauler.
 Learn the steps to comply with mandatory recycling.